Accept resolv_timeout in Net::HTTP

 This problem is not hypothetical, it's something we've been seeing in production fairly often: even with open/read timeouts on Net::HTTP as low as a second, the Ruby process would still be blocked for 10s (system's resolv timeout) in case of DNS issues.
 And on web servers with blocking IO (e.g. Unicorn) this would cause the loss of capacity.

-Updated by alanwu (Alan Wu) 10 months ago
+Updated by alanwu (Alan Wu) almost 4 years ago

 On second thought, I'm not thrilled about adding a new config option like this.